Robust cycloid crossover driven by anisotropy in the skyrmion host GaV$_\mathbf{4}$S$_\mathbf{8}$: Results

 \subsection{Magnetic phase diagram}

 Figure \ref{fig:linchi}(a) presents the ac susceptibility measured as a function of temperature in fixed dc magnetic fields, $\chi^{\prime}_{1\omega}(T,H)$, at $f = 1111$ Hz for $H$ applied along the pseudocubic $[111]$ direction, the magnetic easy axis of one of the four structural variants of the crystal.
+Due to small changes in magnetization across phase transformations between spiral, SkL, and homogenous spin states, maxima in \resuscept1 are typically utilized to mark the phase boundaries \cite{bau12,lev14,qia16,but17a}.
+In particular, the discontinuous formation and annihilation of magnetic vortices, first described theoretically by Bogdanov \cite{bog89}, physically appears in real systems as a finite peak in \resuscept1 on either side of the SkL phase pocket.
 The $H-T$ intensity map of \resuscept1 is shown in Fig.~\ref{fig:linchi}(b).
-The maxima in \resuscept1 delineate modulated magnetic cycloid (Cyc) and skyrmion lattice (SkL) phase pockets.
+Indeed, the maxima in \resuscept1 delineate the boundaries between modulated magnetic cycloid and SkL phase pockets, in agreement with Butykai, et al. \cite{but17a}.
 Due to easy axis anisotropy, the effective magnetic field in each domain scales by the direction cosine of the applied field with respect to the easy axis.
-Thus, two additional phases pockets are observed at higher fields, labelled Cyc$^\mathsf{II}$ and SkL$^\mathsf{II}$, where structural domains stretched along [\=111],[1\=11],[11\=1] all span $71^\circ$ with $H$.
-Moving toward low temperature, $\chi^{\prime}_{1\omega}(T,H)$ tracks the anisotropy-driven transitions from the incommensurate spin textures to the commensurate ferromagnetic state (IC--C).
+Thus, two additional phases pockets are observed at higher fields in Fig.~\ref{fig:linchi}(b), labelled Cyc$^\mathsf{II}$ and SkL$^\mathsf{II}$, where structural domains stretched along [\=111],[1\=11],[11\=1] all span $71^\circ$ with $H$.
+Moving toward low temperature, $\chi^{\prime}_{1\omega}(T,H)$ tracks the anisotropy-driven transitions from the incommensurate spin textures to the commensurate ferromagnetic state.
 The IC--C transitions are centered around critical temperatures $T_\mathrm{IC\rightarrow C}(H)$ that increase with $H$ from $T=5$ K at $H=0$ to $T=11.75$ K at $H = 1500$ Oe.
 Above $H = 1700$ Oe, a relatively shallow hump near \tc $=13$ K shifts to higher temperature with $H>2000$ Oe, separating the FM and PM phases.

 The broadened anomalies in the $H-T$ phase diagram signify complex and extended phase transitions across the IC--C phase boundaries at $T_\mathrm{IC\rightarrow C}(H)$, particularly for $H < 200$ Oe.
 First, we consider the zero-field temperature evolution of the in-phase susceptibility shown in Fig.~\ref{fig:linchi}(a).
 As temperature is lowered from 20 K in the paramagnetic state \resuscept1 rises, reaches a point of inflection at $T^*=13.25$ K, and finally a kink point at \tc = 12.75 K. Similar to the chiral helimagnets \cite{sti08}, the kink point identifies the onset of spiral long-range order (LRO).
 In polar \gvs, the LRO takes the form of a magnetic cycloid which propagates within the $\{111\}$ planes, along the set of directions $\left<110\right>$ \cite{whi18}.
 After decreasing in the temperature range $12.75 \: \mathrm{K} \ge T \ge 12$ K, \resuscept1 rises to another peak at $T_\mathrm{IC\rightarrow C}(0) = 5.25$ K. The broad anomaly reaches the susceptibility value of the kink point ($1.28$ emu/mol Oe) near $T = 9$ K and again near $T = 3.75$ K, spanning a large temperature range relative to $T_\mathrm{IC\rightarrow C}(0)$.